learn-co-students/module-one-final-project-guidelines-seattle-web-career-031119/README.md

 2. Clone the github repository located at https://github.com/quinncidences/module-one-final-project-guidelines-seattle-web-career-031119

-...There is a file in the application called 'sample.api_key.rb'.
+  There is a file in the application called 'sample.api_key.rb'.
 Duplicate this file.
 Change the name of the duplicated file to be 'api_key.rb'.
 Make sure the file name is exactly as described because this file, with your API key, will be hidden by git.

-...Within the 'api_key.rb' file, replace '[YOUR API KEY HERE]' with your copied API key.
+  Within the 'api_key.rb' file, replace '[YOUR API KEY HERE]' with your copied API key.
 This will now allow the application to communicate with Spoonacular.

 3. Run 'bundle install' in your terminal to get the necessary gems installed.